AjayTyler/content-style-guide/17-tldr.html.md

 Our priorities are to educate our customers about our products without patronizing or confusing them, so they can get their work done and get on with their lives.

-Related resource: The MailChimp [Voice and Tone guide](http://voiceandtone.com/).
+Related resource: The Comany's [Voice and Tone guide](http://voiceandtone.com/).

 ## Writing about people